 Justice Sandra Day O'Connor, first woman to sit on the Supreme Court, lies in repose

-The late Justice Sandra Day O'Connor, the first woman to serve on the Supreme Court and an unwavering voice of moderate conservatism for more than two decades, is lying in repose in the court's Great Hall on Monday.
+The late Justice Sandra Day O'Connor, the first woman to serve on the Supreme Court and an unwavering voice of moderate conservatism for more than two decades, lay in repose in the court's Great Hall on Monday.

 O'Connor, an Arizona native, died Dec.
 1 at age 93.